freenas/freenas-docs/userguide/plugins.rst

 .. note:: if the list of available plugins is not displayed, open :ref:`Shell` and verify that the %brand% system can :command:`ping` an address on the Internet.
-If it cannot, you may have to add a default gateway address and/or DNS server address in :menuselection:`Network --> Global Configuration`.
+If it cannot, add a default gateway address and/or DNS server address in :menuselection:`Network --> Global Configuration`.

-Highlight the plugin you would like to install, click its :guilabel:`Install` button, then click :guilabel:`OK`.
-In the example shown in
+Highlight the plugin to install and click its :guilabel:`Install` button.
-:numref:`Figure %s <installing_plugin_fig>`,
-SABnzbd is selected for installation.
+Click :guilabel:`OK`.
+In the example shown in :numref:`Figure %s <installing_plugin_fig>`, SABnzbd is selected for installation.

 .. _installing_plugin_fig: